mjkjr/donut_delight/readme.md

 ## 📄 Licenses

-This software is released under the terms of the [MIT License](/license.txt).
+The code is released under the terms of the [MIT License](/license.txt).

 All rights are reserved for non-code assets (artwork, audio, etc) unless otherwise specified in accompanying license files.